solliancenet/microsoft-postgresql-developer-guide/11_01_Infrastructure/11_01_Infrastructure.md

 Each virtual network is further segmented into subnets.
 Subnets improve virtual network organization and security, just as they do on-premises.

-When moving an application to Azure along with the PostgreSQL workload, there will likely multiple virtual networks set up in a hub and spoke pattern that will require [Virtual Network Peering](https://learn.microsoft.com/azure/virtual-network/virtual-network-peering-overview) to be configured.
+When moving an application to Azure along with the PostgreSQL workload, there will likely be multiple virtual networks set up in a hub and spoke pattern that will require [Virtual Network Peering](https://learn.microsoft.com/azure/virtual-network/virtual-network-peering-overview) to be configured.
 Virtual networks are joined through *peering*.
 The peered virtual networks can reside in the same or different Azure regions.

 Lastly, it is possible to access resources in a virtual network from on-premises.
 Some organizations opt to use VPN connections through [Azure VPN Gateway](https://learn.microsoft.com/azure/vpn-gateway/vpn-gateway-about-vpngateways), which sends encrypted traffic over the Internet.
 Others opt for [Azure ExpressRoute](https://learn.microsoft.com/azure/expressroute/expressroute-introduction), which establishes a private connection to Azure through a service provider.